Microfluidic Reservoir Kit and Connectors

 First, capillary tubing needs to be filled with the reagent first in order for reagents to enter microfluidic devices, which causes waste of reagents and weakens the microfluidic advantage of low reagent consumption;

 Second, bubbles are easily trapped in the capillary tubing.
 To remove bubbles in capillary tubing, a large amount of reagent needs to be used.
-The bubbles trapped in capillary tubing also could cause interference of detection when entering in microfluidic devices.
+The bubbles trapped in capillary tubing also could cause interference of detection when entering detection area in microfluidic devices.

 Third, in this connection method capillary tubing is usually not disposable.
 The tubing needs to be washed between runs with different samples by a large amount of cleaning solution.
 Some researchers use home-made reservoirs and connect them to microfluidic devices.
 This method requires specialized skills, training, and tools, sometimes additional fabrication steps such as gluing, ultrasound welding, which are labor intensive.
 Often these connections are fragile and easy to have leakage issues.